Fatihcloud/Assistants-Api/README.md

 # Assistants-Api

-This is a simple command-line chat application that integrates with OpenAI's API to interact with an assistant.
-The application logs user and assistant messages to a SQLite database and maintains a conversation thread.
+Assistants-Api is a chat application that integrates with OpenAI's API to facilitate interactive conversations with an assistant.
+The application logs user and assistant messages to a SQLite database, maintaining the conversation context within each thread.

 ## Features

 - Interactive chat with an OpenAI assistant
 - Logs conversation to a SQLite database
-- Maintains conversation context within a session
+- Maintains conversation context within threads
+- User-friendly interface for managing chat threads and messages

 ## Prerequisites